vibudh2209/D2/README.md

-# Progressive Docking 2.0 – Accelerate Virtual Screening by 50X
+# Deep Docking – Accelerate Virtual Screening by 50X

-Progressive docking 2.0 (PD2.0) is a deep learning-based tool developed to accelerate docking-based virtual screening.
-In this repository you can find all what you need to screen extra-large chemical libraries such as ZINC15 database (containing >1.3B molecules) using your favourite docking program in 1-2 weeks depending on the resources available to you.
-By using PD2.0 we were able to screen 570 million molecules from ZINC15 using 60 CPU cores and 4 GPUs in about 2 weeks.
+Deep docking (D<sup>2</sup>) is a deep learning-based tool developed to accelerate docking-based virtual screening.
+In this repository you can find all what you need to screen extra-large chemical libraries such as ZINC15 database (containing >1.3 billion molecules) using your favourite docking program in 1-2 weeks depending on the resources available to you.
+By using D<sup>2</sup> we were able to screen 1.36 billion million molecules from ZINC15 using 60 CPU cores and 4 GPUs in about 2 weeks.
 For further information please refer to our [paper](https://www.google.com/).

 Prerequisites
 -------------